yonatanbe/git_workshop/exercises/pr.md

 this reads all the new objects (remember? blobs, trees, commits) from upstream to your local clone.

 now we are ready to tackle the conflict:
-* create the conflict with
+* reveal the conflict with
 ```bash
 git rebase upstream/master
 ```